Bill Shankly: Early years (1959–1964)

 Liverpool's recovery depended on new players being acquired and, in his autobiography, Shankly recalled the struggles he had with the board to make them realise the club's potential and the need to spend money on good players.
 He said there were times when he felt like walking out.
 He found a valuable ally in Eric Sawyer, of the Littlewoods pools organisation, who joined the board not long after Shankly's appointment and shared Shankly's vision of Liverpool as the best club in England.
-At one board meeting in 1961 when Shankly insisted the club make offers for two players in Scotland, the board's initial response was that they couldn't afford them, but Sawyer stepped in and said: "We can't afford not to buy them".
+At one board meeting in 1961 when Shankly insisted the club make offers for two players in Scotland, the board's initial response was that they could not afford them, but Sawyer stepped in and said: "We can't afford not to buy them".

 The two Scottish players were centre half Ron Yeats and centre forward Ian St John from Dundee United and Motherwell respectively.
-With Sawyer's help, Shankly signed them both in the spring of 1961 and challenged the Liverpool board to sack him if they couldn't play.
+With Sawyer's help, Shankly signed them both in the spring of 1961 and challenged the Liverpool board to sack him if they could not play.
 At a press conference when Yeats came to Liverpool, Shankly emphasised Yeats' height by inviting the journalists to "go and walk round him; he's a colossus!"
 Goalkeeper Tommy Lawrence came through the club's junior teams, so Shankly now had his "strength through the middle" and the team building continued with the acquisition of wing half Gordon Milne from Preston.
 Other players developed at Anfield were Jimmy Melia, Ronnie Moran, Alan A'Court and the future England internationals Gerry Byrne and Roger Hunt.
 Shankly said of goalscorer Hunt the first time he saw him: "Christ, this one can play!"
 Liverpool had finished third in both 1959–60 and 1960–61 (only the top two clubs were promoted); but the new team gained promotion in the 1961–62 season by winning the Second Division championship, Hunt scoring 41 goals.

 Liverpool consolidated in 1962–63, finishing eighth in their first top flight season under Shankly's management.
 Significant signings were wing half Willie Stevenson from Rangers in 1962 and left winger Peter Thompson from Preston in 1963.
 Shankly described the Thompson deal as "daylight robbery".
 Liverpool's youth system produced more future England internationals in Ian Callaghan, Tommy Smith and Chris Lawler.
-The hard work paid off in 1963–64 when Liverpool won their sixth League Championship title, ending the season with a 5–0 defeat of Arsenal at Anfield.
+The hard work paid off in 1963–64 when Liverpool won their sixth First Division title, ending the season with a 5–0 defeat of Arsenal at Anfield.
 According to Roger Hunt, the secret of Liverpool's success was that, under Shankly, they were the fittest team in the country.
-In 1964, Jimmy Melia was transferred to Wolverhampton Wanderers; with Shankly buying Arsenal's utility player Geoff Strong for £40,000 and this was Liverpool's last significant transfer activity until 1967.
+In 1964, Jimmy Melia was transferred to Wolverhampton Wanderers; with Shankly buying Arsenal's utility player Geoff Strong for £40,000; this was Liverpool's last significant transfer activity until 1967.